nitin42/Making-a-custom-React-renderer/part-two.md

 For our example, we'll only implement one component `Text`.
 A `Text` component is the main component for adding the text to our document.

 > Text component, however, doesn't create specific text node.
-It works differently when compared to the DOM APIs.
+It has different semantics when compared to the DOM APIs.

 We will first create a root container (remember `rootContainerInstance` in our reconciler ?) for our components.
 This is responsible for creating a document instance for [officegen](https://github.com/Ziv-Barber/officegen).